-While the scribes and Pharisees had the ambition to bring the people to God, and therefore bringing them with the observance of rules and religious precepts, Jesus chooses a different path.
-He does not want to take men towards God, because he knows that if one wants to take men towards God, inevitably someone remains behind and someone remains excluded, so Jesus brings God towards men and God towards men is only achieved by : communication of his mercy and compassion.
-But these scribes and Pharisees, these very pious and devout people, instead of being content and collaborating with Jesus in his work , are against him.
-Let's read the Gospel of Luke, chapter 15, 1-32
+While the scribes and the Pharisees' ambition was to lead the people towards God, and therefore lead them through the observation of rules and religious precepts, Jesus chooses a different way.
+He does not want to lead men towards God, because he knows that if one wants to lead men towards God, inevitably someone remains behind and someone remains excluded, but Jesus brings God towards men and God towards men goes through only one way: communication of his mercy and compassion.

+But just the scribes and Pharisees, these very pious and devout people, instead of being content and collaborating with Jesus in his work, are against him.
+Let's read chapter 15 of the Gospel of Luke, from the first verse.
-"Now the tax collectors and sinners were all drawing near to hear him." therefore the outcasts of society, those excluded from religion and the marginalized, who feel in the message of Jesus the response to the desire for fullness of life that each person has within.

-As much as the person can live in a wrong direction of his existence, no matter how immersed in sin, there is always in him a desire for the fullness of life, a desire for happiness, which he has unfortunately often chosen incorrectly and has sunk into despair and pain, but this voice was always there.
-And therefore in Jesus there is the answer to his desire.
+"Now the tax collectors and sinners were all drawing near to hear him.
+(Jesus)" hence the scum of society, those excluded from religion and the marginalized, who feel in the message of Jesus the response to the desire for fullness of life that each person has within.
+As much as a person can live his existence in a wrong direction, no matter how much he is immersed in sin, there is always in him a desire for the fullness of life and happiness, which he has unfortunately often chosen incorrectly and has sunk into despair and pain.
+This desire is always awake so in Jesus there is the answer to this desire.

-"...to hear him."
-While Jesus is heard by publicans and sinners, the Pharisees, that is, the pious ones, and the scribes, the official theologians, "....grumbled, saying, ..."
+While Jesus is heard by tax collectors and sinners, the Pharisees, the pious ones, and the scribes, the official theologians ".. grumbled, saying...."
 It is interesting how in the Gospels the religious authorities, the spiritual masters, the scribes and the Pharisees, avoid pronouncing the name of Jesus.
-Jesus means "the Lord saves", and they do not need this salvation from the Lord and they turn to him always with a fairly crude and derogatory term, "this, this one".
-And now the scandal "This man receives sinners and eats with them."
-Not only does Jesus welcome them, he even eats with them.
-Eating means sharing one's life.
-If you eat with a person you are infected, inevitably his impurity is transmitted to everyone else.
-They have not understood that with Jesus the sinners, the unbelievers, the impure, they must not purify themselves to be worthy to eat with him, but it is to eat with him what purifies them.
-But religious people do not understand this.
+Jesus means "the Lord saves", and they do not need this salvation from the Lord and they always turn to him with a fairly crude and derogatory term, "this one, this man".

+And here is the scandal, "This man receives sinners and eats with them."
+Jesus does not only receive them but actually eats with them.
+To eat with means to shared one's own life.
+If one eats with an impure person, inevitably the impurity is transmitted to the other person.
+They did not understand that with Jesus sinners, unbelievers, and the impure, do not need to purify themselves to be worthy to eat with him, but it is the eating with him that purifies them.
+But the religious community do not understand this.

-"So he told them this parable" This parable, we will now see is not addressed to the disciples of Jesus, but to scribes and Pharisees, that is to his enemies.
+"So he told them this parable, ", We will now see that this parable is not addressed to Jesus' disciples, but to the scribes and Pharisees, his enemies.
 It is a parable that is composed of three parts, in the first two it speaks of the joy of God, and in the third, known as that of the prodigal son, the reasons for this joy.

 Jesus says, and takes it for granted: "What man of you, having a hundred sheep, if he has lost one of them, does not leave the ninety-nine in the open country, and go after the one that is lost, until he finds it?"
-Jesus takes for granted what scribes and Pharisees consider madness.
-No sane person leaves ninety-nine sheep in the desert at the mercy of animals and thieves, to go in search of one who has been lost without having the certainty of finding it.
+Jesus takes it for granted that the scribes and Pharisees consider this madness.
+No sane person leaves ninety-nine sheep in the desert at the mercy of animals and thieves, to go in search of one lost sheep without having the certainty of finding it.
 Well the logic of the world, which is the logic of convenience, is not the logic of Jesus.